 Antarctica is one of the most magical places to visit on the planet.
-But figuring out when to travel to the White Continent can be a challenge.
+But figuring out the best time to take an Antarctica cruise can be a challenge.

 The best time to visit Antarctica is between December and February if you want good weather and wildlife spotting opportunities.
 However, if you’re specifically interested in seeing penguins, consider visiting in January or February.
 For the whale watchers among us, February and March offer your best chances at spotting cetaceans.

 That said, finding the ideal timing for your Antarctic expedition depends on what you want to see and experience during your journey.
 In this article, we’ll discuss what to expect throughout the season and the best things to do in Antarctica each month.

 - When Should I Visit Antarctica?
 A Month-By-Month Guide